fabricius1/azure-machine-learning-api-deployment/README.md

 So, if a model takes hours or days to be generated or updated, one can do that beforehand, by running the command `python manage.py runscript update_lm`.
 When this process is done, the resulting two files `model_info.json` and `modelr.pickle` from the models last version will be used by the API when one of its routes is accessed.

-# Installing and Running the Project
+# Installing and running the project

 1. Make sure you have both Python and R installed in your machine.
 I used Python 3.10.2 and R 4.1.2 in this project.
 Some extra configuration of environmental variables might be necessary due to the *rpy2* module.
 If that is the case, you can consult [rpy2 oficial documentation](https://rpy2.github.io/doc/latest/html/introduction.html).